abbasrezaeif/telegram-ai-document-assistant/README.md

 A Telegram bot that receives PDF files, extracts text using PDF parsing or OCR, cleans the extracted text, summarizes it with a local AI model using Ollama, and sends the result back to the user.

+## Tech Stack

+- Python
+- Telegram Bot API
+- Ollama
+- Qwen2.5
+- SQLite
+- pdfplumber
+- Tesseract OCR
+- pdf2image
+- Poppler

 ## Features

-- Automatic OCR detection
-- Local-first AI processing
 - Telegram Bot integration
 - PDF upload support
 - PDF text extraction with pdfplumber